23 Natural Language Processing

 This formulation reveals deep connections to the theoretical frameworks discussed in previous chapters.
 The dot product \(\mathbf{u}_o^T \mathbf{v}_c\) acts as a compatibility score between center and context words, while the softmax normalization ensures a valid probability distribution.
 From the perspective of ridge functions, we can view this as learning representations where the function \(f(w_c, w_o) = \mathbf{u}_o^T \mathbf{v}_c\) captures the log-odds of co-occurrence.

 This analysis showcases the application of Word2Vec on Leo Tolstoy’s “War and Peace,” demonstrating how neural network-based techniques can learn vector representations of words by analyzing their contextual relationships within the text.
 The model employs the skip-gram algorithm with negative sampling (explained later), a widely used configuration for Word2Vec.
-We use vector dimensions range of 100, providing a balance between capturing semantic detail and computational efficiency.
+We use vector dimension of 100, providing a balance between capturing semantic detail and computational efficiency.
 The context window size is set to 5, and the model is trained over several iterations to ensure convergence.
+Finally, we use PCA to reduce the dimensionality of the vectors to 2D for visualization.

 from gensim.models import Word2Vec